Some Things I See

 I see our veneer of civility cracking from thieves,

-I see washed-up remains from each raging storm,
+I see remains from each raging storm,

-I see the dangers of porn,
+I see the dangers of porn.

-I see through the brokenness,
+I see through this brokenness,

 I see reasons for reasonable people to cope,